Aminocd/slate/source/index.html.md

 --------- | -----------
 id | The ID of the currency
-issuer-id | The ID of the issuer account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency description | The description of the currency
+issuer-id | The ID of the issuer account that issued the currency issuer-user-id | The ID of the user account that issued the currency issuer-user-username | The ID of the user account that issued the currency burn-rate | The annual rate at which holdings of the currency burn, by basis point (100 = 1%) name | The name of the currency description | The description of the currency